kaiachain/kaia-docs/docs/references/sdk/caver-js/get-started.md

 ## Sending a Transaction <a href="#sending-a-transaction" id="sending-a-transaction"></a>

-This section will show you how to send KLAY using caver-js on the Baobab network.
+This section will show you how to send KAIA using caver-js on the Kairos network.

-### Getting KLAY via Baobab Faucet <a href="#getting-klay-via-baobab-faucet" id="getting-klay-via-baobab-faucet"></a>
+### Getting KAIA via Kairos Faucet <a href="#getting-kaia-via-kairos-faucet" id="getting-kaia-via-kairos-faucet"></a>

-If you need KLAY for testing, you can get Baobab testnet KLAY from the [Kaia Wallet](../../../build/tools/wallets/klaytn-wallet.md#how-to-receive-baobab-testnet-klay).
-Log in to the Kaia Wallet using the private key or the keystore file and receive Baobab testnet KLAY via the faucet for testing.
+If you need KAIA for testing, you can get Kairos testnet KAIA from the [Kaia Wallet](../../../build/tools/wallets/kaia-wallet.md#how-to-receive-kairos-testnet-klay).
+Log in to the Kaia Wallet using the private key or the keystore file and receive Kairos testnet KAIA via the faucet for testing.

 ### Sending a Value Transfer Transaction <a href="#sending-a-value-transfer-transaction" id="sending-a-value-transfer-transaction"></a>